emilysas/CV/README.md

 # Emily Sas

 I am a passionate junior web developer with an particular interest in test driven development and object oriented design.
 I love writing elegant code and derive great satisfaction from writing methods that are one line long wherever possible.
-I'm looking for a part-time position that will allow me to learn as much as I possibly can.
+I'm looking for a part-time position, in an agile environment, that will allow me to learn as much as I possibly can.

 ## Skills

 ### Programming

-I equally comfortable in Ruby (Rails and Sinatra) or Javascript (Node.js), and am currently teaching myself Clojure and Scala.
+I am equally comfortable in Ruby (Rails and Sinatra) or Javascript (Node.js), and am currently learning Angular.js and C#.Net.
 I carry out TDD and BDD, strive to follow the SOLID principles, and to keep my code as DRY as possible.

     Working within a team to meet a client brief, I spent the final two weeks of Makers creating a Rails Application heavily reliant on a relational database and a complex and secure routing system: [One Day Experience](https://github.com/emilysas/One_Day_Experience_Prototype)
-    During a 2.5 day makeathon, I worked within a team to create an app that used the Twiter API to analyse current trends: [SmartTwits](https://github.com/emilysas/smart_twits)
+    During a 2.5 day makeathon, I worked within a team to create an app that used the Twitter API to analyse current trends: [SmartTwits](https://github.com/emilysas/smart_twits)

 ### Problem Solving